Things for Recovering Hoarders Like Me [Live Post]

 Contoured Ear Plugs - $18.
 Normal earplugs don’t fit me that well and usually fall out when I sleep.
 These don’t, are super cheap, and are softer than normal earplugs.
 I stopped needing melatonin to sleep after starting to use these.

 Airtag Card Holder - $8.
 Shaped like a card, with a circle in the middle to hold airtags.
-I use it to ensure airtags don’t fall out of my passport cover and are easier to locate in my backpack.
+I use it to ensure airtags don’t fall out of my passport cover and are easier to locate in my wallet + backpack.

 Travel